15 Fruit Trees With White Flowers

 Blossoming flowers of the plum tree

 It does well in USDA Zones 4 through 8 and grows between 12 and 20 feet tall.
-It's a fast-grower that adapts well to a number of soil types and can tolerate both full sun and partial shade.
+It's a fast-grower that adapts well to several soil types and can tolerate both full sun and partial shade.

 6. Hosui Asian Pear Tree